 Matching historic methods

-In May, we fabricated two roof trusses using air dried oak to match the originals damaged in the fire.
+We fabricated two roof trusses using air-dried oak to match the originals damaged in the fire.

 “It is a very old building and we were able to make all the trusses and joints to match exactly what had been done in the 1800s,” said Neil.

-To find out how Tradoak could help you restore an historic building visit our homepage or call 01825 723648.
+To find out how Tradoak could help you restore a historic building visit our homepage or call 01825 723648.